4 Ways the Best Employee Wellness Programs Improve Employee Health

 It is the only model we use with our wellness programs.
 Everything we do is grounded in at least one of the four main features of this model.
 Our entire business model is based on the premise that this model changes employee health behaviors, reduces health risks, and produces positive wellness outcomes.

 After 10 years and dozens of research publications we now have proof that this approach to wellness works.
-Not only have we published a variety of real-world research publications, but we recently received the Koop award, acknowledging this program as the best wellness program in the United States.
+Not only have we published a variety of real-world research publications, but we also recently received the Koop award, acknowledging this program as the best wellness program in the United States.

 If the goal of your wellness program is to improve employee health and reduce employee related expenses, the only realistic solution will require helping employees adopt and maintain healthy behaviors.
 This is how wellness programs work if they are to be effective.
 Behavior change is the secret to success for the all of the best employee wellness programs.